openSUSE/helm-mirror/doc/man/helm-mirror-inspect-images.1.md

   Print usage statement.

 **-i, --ignore-errors**
-  Ignores errors whiles processing charts.
-(Exit Code: 2)
+  Ignores errors while downloading or processing charts.

 **-o, --output**
   choose an output for the list of images and specify the file name, if not specified 'images.out' will be the default.